 - Add fee: Add an additional fee, such as gift wrapping.

 - Add shipping: Add a shipping cost.
-After adding it, select the pencil icon to update the name, method, cost, and tax.
+After adding it, select the pencil icon to update the name, the method, the cost, and the tax.

 - Add tax: Add an additional tax code to every section in the order.

-- Apply coupon: Opens a modal where you can enter a coupon code to apply to the order.
-Use this if your customer forgot to add a coupon or if you want to reward the customer before they pay.
+- Apply coupon: If your customer forgot to add a coupon code, or you want to reward the customer before they pay, select this option to open a modal where you can apply a coupon code.

-- Refund: Processes a refund for the customer.
+- Refund: Refund the customer.
 For more information about manual and automatic refunds, see WooCommerce refunds.

-- Recalculate: Automatically recalculates taxes based on your store settings after you make changes to order items.
+- Recalculate: After you make changes to an order’s items, select Recalculate to automatically perform new tax calculations based on your store settings.
 This is useful when you add or remove products, coupons, or shipping methods.
-Note that any manual tax changes you made are overwritten, because the tax settings in your store apply based on the customer address.
+Any manual tax changes you made are removed because the tax settings in your store apply based on the customer address.

 Custom fields

-↑ Back to topTo add custom meta fields to an order, use the Custom Fields metabox.
-This is a core WordPress feature that allows you to include additional data with your orders.
+↑ Back to topTo add custom meta fields, use the Custom Fields metabox.
+This is a core WordPress feature that can be useful if you need to include additional data with your orders.

 Order notes

-↑ Back to topThe Order Notes panel displays notes attached to the order.
-You can use order notes to store event details (such as payment results or stock level changes), communicate with customers, or record internal information.
-Some payment gateways also add notes for debugging purposes.
+↑ Back to topThe Order Notes panel displays notes attached to the order and can be used for storing event details, such as payment results or stock-level changes.
+Some payment gateways also add notes for debugging.

-WooCommerce uses three types of order notes, each identified by color:
+WooCommerce uses three types of order notes, each distinguished by color:

-- System notes (purple): Automatically added by WooCommerce or extensions, such as payment success or failure details.
-If an order status changes as a result of a system process (for example, during checkout), the note appears in purple.
+- System notes (purple): Automatically added by WooCommerce or extensions, such as details of payment success or failure.
+If an order status changes as a result of a system process (e.g., checkout), the note appears in purple.
 System notes are not visible to the customer.
 However, some order status changes trigger a notification to the store admin or customer.

 - General notes (gray): Added by store admins or extensions for internal reference.
-These include manual order status changes and private notes.
-Customers do not see these notes, but may receive a notification as a result (for example, when a shop manager changes the order status from Processing to Completed, an email may be sent depending on your email settings).
+These include manual order status changes made by admins and private notes.
+Customers do not see these notes but may receive a notification of the status change (e.g., when a shop manager changes the order status from processing to completed, an email may be sent depending on your email settings).

-- Customer notes (blue): Notes added manually to an order for the customer to see.
+- Customer notes (blue): Notes added manually to an order and intended for the customer.
 Customers receive these notes via email, and the notes are visible when viewing order details in the My account area.
-You can disable email notifications for customer notes in the email settings.
+Email notifications for customer notes can be disabled in the email settings.

-Notes are a useful tool for communicating with customers or other store managers.
-For example, you can add a customer note with a shipping tracking number or a stock delay update, and the customer receives an automatic notification.
+Notes can be a powerful tool for communicating with customers or other store managers.
+For example, you can add a customer note with a shipping tracking number, and the customer is automatically notified by email.

 To add a note to an order: